jinnujohnson/cv/MYCV.md

-# CV - JInnu Johnson
+# CV - Jinnu Johnson

 I am a software developer who likes writing PHP and RUBY programs.
 I enjoy working on different parts of the stack such as the front-end logic, querying databases and writing programs.
 I am not afraid to get my hands dirty to find the most suitable solutions for the project’s requirements.
 I am currently learning RUBY and finding it really fun.